sokratis12GR/tutorials.darkhax.net/tutorials/access_transformers.md

 To get started, you must first create an AT (Access Transformer) file.
 These files are named using your mod id, followed by `_at.cfg`.
 These files are usually created in `src/main/resources` of your mod workspace.
 Once you have created the file, you need to add some stuff to your build script to handle the AT file.

-The first thing to do to your `build.gradle` file is add the AT flag.
-This is `useDepAts = true` and goes in the `minecraft` block.
-This tells ForgeGradle that your mod usess access transformers.
-The second thing to add is a bit more complicated.
+The first thing to do to your `build.gradle` file is fairly easy.
 At the end of your `processResources` block add `rename '(.+_at.cfg)', 'META-INF/$1'`.
 This tells Gradle to take any AT files, and move them in to the `META-INF` folder, which is where they need to be when in the compiled environment.
 Lastly, we need the script to set some properties in the compiled manifest file.
 The last bit can be done by adding this block to your build script.

 ```
 jar {